itsyunnie/GIS-for-Remote-Assessment-of-Residential-Properties/README.md

-# Affordable Housing Maintenance Detection Project

-## Project Overview
+# Remote Assessment of Residential Properties for Maintenance and Repair Needs Using Satellite Image Analysis: A Case Study in Fulton County, GA

+## Problem Statement and Objectives
-Affordable housing is a pressing issue in Georgia, with maintenance being a significant challenge for homeowners and communities.
-This project leverages overhead imagery to identify homes requiring maintenance, focusing on roof conditions, to aid in timely repairs and prevent minor issues from escalating into major problems.
-By automating the detection of housing requiring maintenance, this project aims to assist government-funded home-repair programs and reduce labor costs associated with traditional housing surveys.
+Affordable housing is a critical issue in Georgia, with maintenance being a significant challenge for homeowners and communities.
+Timely repairs and upkeep are vital to prevent minor issues from escalating into untenable living conditions and financial burdens.
+There are existing government-funded home-repair programs in Georgia such as zero-interest loans and homeowner services, but it has been a challenge for local government workers to identify individual broken or abandoned houses due to a lack of data.
+Traditionally, housing surveys are done by city officials physically driving around the streets and recording housing conditions; however, this method faced high labor costs considering the need to maintain updated information/data on the rapid changes in housing conditions.

+This project proposes a novel approach to identifying homes that may require maintenance through the use of overhead imagery.
+By analyzing images of homes, particularly focusing on roof conditions, we aim to develop a predictive model that can serve as an early warning system for necessary repairs.

 ## Getting Started